Since its establishment in 1949, the Coconino County Fair continues to promote community involvement and interest in

 Coconino County Parks and Recreation has teamed up with NAIPTA (Mountain Line Bus) to offer FREE bus service to the Coconino County Fair!
 Enjoy a convenient, comfortable, hassle-free way to travel to the Fair!

-New this year, we are offering a shuttle stop for Saturday and Sunday (Sept.
-1 and 2) on Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
-The first bus will depart King St. at 10 a.m. and buses leave every 30 minutes.
+New in 2018, we offered a shuttle stop for Saturday and Sunday on Flagstaff's East Side, at Coconino County Health Department's office (2625 N. King St.).
+The first bus departs King St. at 10 a.m. and buses leave every 30 minutes.
 The last bus departs the Fair for King St. at 10:30 p.m.

 South Flagstaff / NAU